 Christmas lilies (photo courtesy of Rhonda Brown)

-In autumn this year my friend Maureen generously sent me some bulbs from her garden in Victoria.
+In autumn last year my friend Maureen generously sent me some bulbs from her garden in Victoria.
 Again, we are not sure of the variety, but at least I know they are fragrant ones, unlike those I purchased a few years ago.

 My garden helper Editor Des was as delighted to see the bulbs as I was.